Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Background and related works

 where $\mathbf{K}_{m*}$ is the testing kernel matrix calculated with the test instances using Eq. \ref{eq:kernel_npt}. $\boldsymbol{\Phi}_{m*}$ is finally used as testing data instead of the testing dataset $\mathbf{X}_{m*}$.

 Numerous challenges have been addressed using SVDD and subspace learning \cite{laakom2023convolutional, kilickaya2023hyperspectral, al2024malware}.
-In \cite{trustworthiness2024}, the trustworthiness of $\mathbb{X}$ users is evaluated with a S-SVDD approach over social network features, such as the number of friends, the number of followers, or the number of retweets.
-In \cite{10372038}, authors address the problem of credit card fraud detection by leveraging various features over highly imbalanced datasets.
-Regarding multimodal learning, MS-SVDD has been applied over various OCC problems involving two modalities, such as Robot Execution Failures with torque and force, Handwritten characters with Zernike moment and morphological features, or SPECTF dataset with stress and rest condition images \cite{SOHRAB2021107648}.
-MS-SVDD has also recently been applied to medical data for early detection of myocardial infarction \cite{10081907,zahid2024refining}.
+In \cite{trustworthiness2024}, the trustworthiness of $\mathbb{X}$ users has been evaluated with an S-SVDD approach over social network features, such as the number of friends, the number of followers, or the number of retweets.
+In \cite{10372038}, authors addressed the problem of credit card fraud detection by leveraging various features over highly imbalanced datasets.
+Regarding multimodal learning, MS-SVDD has been applied over multiple OCC problems involving two modalities, such as Robot Execution Failures with torque and force, Handwritten characters with Zernike moment and morphological features, or SPECTF dataset with stress and rest condition images \cite{SOHRAB2021107648}.
+MS-SVDD has also been applied to medical data for early detection of myocardial infarction \cite{10081907,zahid2024refining}.

 The diversity of these different works emphasizes the versatility of S-SVDD and MS-SVDD in terms of possible applications.
 Therefore, some directions have not been explored yet.
-For instance, multimodal applications were always limited in practice to two modalities, even though MS-SVDD could theoretically be leveraged with any number of modalities.
-Also, as mentioned earlier, several improvements such as graph embedding were only developed for unimodal S-SVDD and not MS-SVDD.
+For instance, multimodal applications were always limited in practice to two modalities.
+Also, as mentioned earlier, several improvements, such as graph embedding, were only developed for unimodal S-SVDD and not MS-SVDD.
 In this article, we aim to extend all these improvements to MS-SVDD, and to apply this model to more than two modalities.